trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Configure WireGuard with `Adguard/Unbound/Cloudflare`

-_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up fro my experience)
+Only do this for when you are connected to WireGuard VPN on an outside network or just want to use VPN at home 24/7 cause you already have it set up locally and running on your devices manually(no issue having both set up from my experience). (<i>Not sure if you might need to do this if on a VPS</i>)
  * In WireGuard app, select your tunnel and select edit (pencil on top right)

  * Under DNS servers enter `Pi's IP` and save (IPv4 & IPv6)